shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 -   It takes time to answer.
 Asking the question takes 1 round, and you receive the answer 1 round later.
 Even later for hard questions, instantly for easy questions.
 -   Some spells have continual effects.
 These spells are constantly asking the question and getting a reply.
 Often the answer is 1 round behind in cases that require real time updates.
 -   If a divination spell includes a range, it means that’s how far out from you it asks the question.
 If the answer can’t be found in that range, it gives you an answer of “unknown”.
+-   Divination pulls the answer from any of the following sources:
+    -   Another creature’s knowledge.
+It uses telepathy to establish a quick telepathic link, asks the question, retrieves an answer, and ends the link.
+The creature does not automatically know that this has happened.
+The telepathic link is established with divination, not with the creature casting the divination.
+    -   Written texts
+    -   Visual and audio stimuli.
+For example, if you ask “Where is my special rock?”, the divination can find your rock and report its location back to you, even if it’s hidden
+-   Countering:
+    -   Protect an area, creature, or object from Divination
+    -   Protect a creature from telepathy to prevent Divination from getting answers from the creature’s knowledge
+    -   Surround an area in lead
+    -   The divination can pull the answer from a creature that is confidently ignorant, and may return an incorrect answer
+-   Cannot be countered by:
+    -   Dispel Magic, as it happens instantly.
+Even Divination spells with a “duration” are instead asking the same question over and over again each round

 ## Enchantment